 Don't Skip Breakfast!
 The Ayurvedic Perspective

-According to Mahahrishi Ayurveda, fasting is not recommended because it irritates pitta, vata, and kapha dosha.
-Skipping breakfast particularly irritates sadhaka pitta, a subdosha of pitta.
-Sadhaka pitta is responsible for maintaining an even temper and when in balance, brings joy and contentment.
-An imbalanced sadhaka pitta can result in irritability and unsettled emotions.
+According to Mahahrishi Ayurveda, fasting is not recommended because it irritates Vata, Pitta and Kapha doshas.
+Skipping breakfast particularly irritates Sadhaka Pitta, a subdosha of Pitta.
+Sadhaka Pitta is responsible for maintaining an even temper and, when in balance, brings joy and contentment.
+An imbalanced Sadhaka Pitta can result in irritability and unsettled emotions.

 Many people are too busy in the morning to eat breakfast or just do not feel hungry.
 If you've been used to skipping breakfast, start with a little something each morning and work your way back to a healthy breakfast.
 A good way to break the habit of skipping breakfast is to make and drink fresh fruit or vegetable juices.
 Rehydrating the body with fresh, natural, and nourishing fluids will help you get a head start on a busy day.

 Other suggestions for breakfast include dried figs and raisins, soaked the night before or simmered with a little water for 30 minutes.
-Or try one of the following healthy combinations: dates with a small dab of ghee replacing the pit, chapati flat bread with raw honey and warm milk, or oatmeal with raisins and chopped almonds.
-Almond Energy mixed with warm milk is another excellent way to start the day.
-Replace coffee with Raja's Cup for a great tasting anti-oxidant.
+Or try one of the following healthy combinations: dates with a small dab of ghee replacing the pit; chapati flat bread with raw honey and warm milk; or oatmeal with raisins and chopped.
+Replace coffee with Raja's Cup for a great-tasting antioxidant.